 Fortunately, with the proper serving size, drinking kratom tea in the evenings won’t keep you up.
 Furthermore, if you know how to prepare kratom tea like a pro, you can make a number of delicious recipes infused with other herbs for relaxation.

 Kratom Serving Sizes

-Yet another hypothesis is that when making kratom tea, the rate at which different alkaloids dissolve into the hot water of the tea, and that its the longer steep times that result in the different feelings.
-Even still, some say that the temperature of the water may contribute to the degradation of kratom alkaloids into even more potent look-alikes.
+Yet another hypothesis is that when making kratom tea, the rate at which different alkaloids dissolve into the hot water of the tea varies.
+Consequently, the different feelings result from the longer steep time.
+Some also say that the temperature of the water may contribute to the degradation of kratom alkaloids into even more powerful lookalikes.

-Figuring Out What Is Right for You
+Figuring Out What’s Right for You